slint-ui/slint/docs/_templates/nightly-release-notes.md

 ### C++

-For C++ users with a binary package, download the binary from the "Assets" bellow
+For C++ users with a binary package, download the binary from the "Assets" section below.

-If you're building from source with FetchContent, change the `GIT_TAG` to `master`:
+If you're building from source with CMake's `FetchContent`, change the `GIT_TAG` to `master`:

 ```cmake
 FetchContent_Declare(